sikelos13/videoclub-checkout/README.md

-## Transifex Assignment
+## Video club with checkout

-Transifex Assignment is a simple crud web app search for movies and add to checkout cart using React.
+Video club with checkout is a simple crud web app search for movies and add to checkout cart using React.
 ## Build With

 * [React](https://reactjs.org/)